 Oil & Gas FR Clothing

-OSHA (Ohio Safety and Health Administration) requires that oil and gas industry workers wear FR clothing when executing specific tasks on the job.
-The requirement for these workers to wear flame resistant clothing comes from the presence of flash fire, one of the biggest and most dangerous hazards that oil and gas industry workers face.
+The Occupational Safety and Health Administration (OSHA) requires that oil and gas industry workers wear FR clothing when executing specific tasks on the job.
+The requirement is due to the presence of flash fire, one of the biggest and most dangerous hazards that oil and gas industry workers face.
 Not all flame resistant clothing is certified to protect against flash fires, which means oil and gas workers need a specific type of FR clothing for protection against this dangerous hazard.

-In addition to flash fire protection, oil and gas industry workers face hazards that include heat stress (and cold stress, although not as prevalent), low visibility and rain or other weather-related issues.
-With rainwear, flame resistant clothing for oil and gas workers that protects against flash fire has to meet its own set of standards.
+In addition to flash fire protection, oil and gas industry workers face hazards that include heat stress (and cold stress, although not as prevalent), low visibility, rain, and weather-related issues.
+Additionally, flame-resistant rainwear for oil and gas workers that protects against flash fire has to meet its own set of standards.

 If you can't find a specific FR clothing or PPE solution for protection against oil and gas industry hazards on this page or our site, reach out to our design team for a custom solution.
 You can also reach out to your regional sales manager for additional questions.